meyresearch/ML_bind/productions/README.md

 # productions

 This directory contains folders corresponding to each protein-ligand complex simulation.
 The folders are named according to the ligand used in the simulation, as all simulations have been run using Tyk2 as the protein.
+The folders containing 'ANI' in the name are for hybrid ANI-2x/AMBER simulations, whereas those without it are for traditional AMBER simulations.

 Each folder contains the following files:
 - Raw structure files for Tyk2 (.pdb) and the ligand (.sdf)